equalogic/typeorm-relations-graphql/README.md

 If your GQL for the selection may contain named fragments, the definition of those fragments must be passed through.
 The required data can be retrieved from the `fragments` property on the top level `GraphQLResolveInfo` object.

-#### `findQueryNode(fieldPath: string, info: GraphQLResolveInfo): SelectionNode | null`

-Returns the `SelectionNode` for the referenced field if it was selected in the GQL query represented by `info`.
-Returns `null` if the field is not selected by the query.

-Nested fields can be located using dotted `'parentField.childField.grandchildField'` notation.

-#### `isFieldSelected(fieldPath: string, info: GraphQLResolveInfo): boolean`

-Like `findQueryNode` but just returns a boolean indicating whether the referenced field is selected in the GQL query represented by `info`.

 ---

 ## License